Zomi Revolutionary Army

 The Zomi Revolutionary Army (ZRA) is a Zomi nationalist militant group formed in 1997, following an increase in ethnic tensions between the Thadou-Kuki people and the Paite people in Churachandpur district of Manipur, India.
 Its parent organisation, the Zomi Re-unification Organisation, was founded in April 1993.
-The militant organization's leader is Thanglianpau Guite.
+The organization is led by Thanglianpau Guite.

 Background

-The Zo identity for the Kuki-Chin language speaking people spread across Northeast India and Myanmar's Chin State began to take shape soon after World War II.
-The people of the then Lushai Hills district in India (present-day Mizoram) rallied behind a "Mizo" ("Zo people") identity in 1946.
-In 1953, the Baptist Associations of Tedim, Falam and Hakha in Myanmar's Chin State adopted Zomi ("Zo people") as their "national" name (subsuming the various tribal identities).
+The Zo identity for the Kuki-Chin language speaking people in Northeast India and Myanmar's Chin State began to take shape soon after World War II.
+The people of the then Lushai Hills district in India (present-day Mizoram) rallied behind a "Mizo" identity in 1946.
+In 1953, the Baptist Associations of Tedim, Falam and Hakha in Myanmar's Chin State adopted Zomi as their "national" name (subsuming the various tribal identities).
 In India's Manipur state, T. Gougin formed a "United Zomi Organisation" in 1961 and "Zomi National Congress" in 1972.
 The final step in these Zomi nationalist movements was taken in April 1993, when a Zomi Re-unification Organisation (ZRO) was formed at Phapian in Kachin State of Myanmar, under the leadership of Tedim Chins and Paites.
 It had the professed objective of unifying all the Zo people divided across national borders (India, Myanmar and Bangladesh) under a united "Zomi" identity.

-With these antecedents, seven Zo Tribes of Churachandpur district in Manipur, that had previously declined to accept the Kuki identity, agreed to come under the banner of Zomi Re-unification Organisation in 1995.
+With these antecedents, seven Kuki-Zo tribes of Churachandpur district in Manipur, that had previously declined to accept the Kuki identity, agreed to come under the banner of Zomi Re-unification Organisation in 1995.
 The seven tribes were Hmar, Zou, Vaiphei, Gangte, Simte, Sukte (Tedim Chins) and Paite, with the Paites leading the grouping.
-Its formation day is said to be observed on 20 February every year as Zomi Nam Ni.
+Its formation day is said to be observed by its adherents on 20 February every year as Zomi Nam Ni.
 (Note: Zomi Nam Ni is translated as "Zomi national day".
 Its celebration started in the Churachandpur town around 1994–1995.
-However, it was already being celebrated in Chin State to mark the day when Chins switched to a democratic system of administration on 20 February 1948, dispensing with traditional chieftancies.
-Starting out as "Chin National Day", the event is said to have been renamed as "Zomi National Day" in 1950.)
+However, it was already being celebrated in Chin State to mark the day when Chins switched to a democratic system of administration on 20 February 1948, dispensing with traditional chieftaincies.
+Starting as "Chin National Day", the event is said to have been renamed as "Zomi National Day" in 1950.)
 By 1997, the organisation also formed an underground military wing called Zomi Revolutionary Army (ZRA, also referred to as "Zomi Re-unification Army") ostensibly to defend the tribes under its umbrella from rival tribes, mainly the Thadou Kukis.